 \section{Discussion and Future Work}

-This paper presents the initial infrastructure required to modernize the AMBF simulator with a modern graphics API capable of taking advantage of GPU hardware advancements.
+This paper presents the initial infrastructure required to modernize a dynamic simulation engine, such as AMBF, with a modern graphics API capable of taking advantage of GPU hardware advancements.
 Most of the features presented in this paper serve as groundwork for future iterations of the engine.
 For example, vertex buffer addressing, a PBR reflection model, and the acceleration structure build system are all key preliminaries to a full ray-tracing pipeline.
 Additionally, incorporating a post-processing render pass will easily enable us to implement more advanced image processing effects, such as depth-of-field and bloom.
 Lastly, integration with the Dear ImGui library is the first step toward a custom scene editor that can enable modifying scenes at runtime.

-The planned development of the new engine is focused on three major goals.
-(1) The full migration of existing AMBF capabilities to create a more performant, unified framework for robotics simulation.
-(2) Further development of the engine's ray-tracing pipeline to produce physically based and photorealistic simulations.
-(3) Improvement of the framework's user experience and tooling to minimize the barrier to entry and increase simulation development productivity.
+The planned development of FIRE-3DV is focused on three major goals: (1) the full migration of existing AMBF capabilities to create a more performant, unified framework for robotics simulation, (2) further development of the engine's ray-tracing pipeline to produce physically based and photorealistic simulations, and (3) improvement of the framework's user experience and tooling to minimize the barrier to entry and increase simulation development productivity.

-Other potential areas of research and development include GPU-accelerated soft-body dynamics, volumetric smoke simulation from cutting tools, fluid simulation for pooling bodily fluids, physically based endoscope lenses, reduced visual clarity from lens condensation, sub-surface scattering material models for realistic tissue rendering, and image-based lighting from 360\degree~ abdomen-interior high-dynamic-range images.
+Other potential areas of research and development include GPU-accelerated soft-body dynamics, volumetric smoke simulation from cutting tools, fluid simulation for pooling bodily fluids, physically based endoscope lenses, reduced visual clarity from lens condensation, sub-surface scattering material models for realistic tissue rendering, and image-based lighting from 360\degree~ abdominal high-dynamic-range images.
 Overall, the proposed Vulkan-based simulation engine lays the foundation to produce more performant and physically accurate simulations in multiple research domains.